MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

 PowerToys Run features include:

 - Search for applications, folders or files
-- Search for running processes (previously known as [WindowWalker](https://github.com/betsegaw/windowwalker/))
+- Search for running processes (previously known as [Window Walker](https://github.com/betsegaw/windowwalker/))
 - Clickable buttons with keyboard shortcuts (such as _Open as administrator_ or _Open containing folder_)
 - Invoke Shell Plugin using `>` (for example, `> Shell:startup` will open the Windows startup folder)
 - Do a simple calculation using calculator